robotic4udio/robotic4udio.github.io/_posts/2025-03-04-resound-lab.md

 > 🔊 Recycling sound, one circuit at a time.

 📡 **Follow ReSound Lab for updates on performances, projects, and behind-the-scenes experiments.
 And if you want to be part of the collective, reach out!**

 ![]({{site.baseurl}}/images/resound-lab/ResoundLab1.webp#wide)

+### Notable Projects in the Field
+- [Electronicos Fantasticos](https://www.electronicosfantasticos.com/) is a project by the Japanese artist Ei Wada, who creates musical instruments from old CRT TVs and other discarded electronics.
+- [Recycling Techno](https://www.moritzsimongeist.com/works/recycling-techno) is a performance by Moritz Simon Geist that transforms discarded mechanical and electronic parts into electronic music and repetitive sonic structures.
+- [The Device Orchestra](https://www.youtube.com/@DeviceOrchestra) is a YouTube channel featuring robotic instruments made from old scanners, printers, and hard drives, performing popular songs.
+- [Look Mum No Computer](https://www.lookmumnocomputer.com/) is a YouTube channel and project by Sam Battle, who builds and performs with DIY electronic instruments.
+Sometimes using old technology and e-waste.
+- [Nicolas Bras](https://youtube.com/@nicolasbras?si=1Q69nEPViZN8BiF_2Q7J9A) is a YouTube channel by Nicolas Bras, who creates DIY instruments with various materials including waste.

+These works are a great source of inspiration for ReSound Lab, showcasing the creative potential of upcycling.

 #ReSoundLab #EwasteMusic #UpcycledSound #SustainableArt #ElectronicWaste #SoundRecycling #DIYMusic #CircuitBending